US says Russia 'developing' undersea nuclear-armed torpedo

 "The idea is to have one or two or just a few to address this potential Russian limited use," according to one Pentagon official.

-But according to some experts, the plan translates President Donald Trump's urge to "greatly expand and strengthen" the arsenal into policy.
+But according to some experts, the plan translates Trump's urge to "greatly expand and strengthen" the arsenal into policy.

 "The Trump administration's call for new nuclear weapons is a major shift in US policy," Mount said when asked the proposal for low-yield nuclear weapons.